jaysgitaccount/portfolio/README.md

 I was doing `addEventListener( 'scroll', animateScroll() )`, which ran the function once on execution and not any further.
 What I actually wanted was `addEventListener( 'scroll', animateScroll )`, which creates a reference to the function that will then run each time.

 I had stored the variables for `animateScroll()` inside the function, so `totalOffset` was reset each time the function ran.

+### Function declarations vs expressions

+A function declaration, `function executeFunction() { }` is hoisted to the top of the scope.

+A function expression, `const variableName = function () { }` (or `() => { }`) is the creation of an anonymous function and the creation of a variable, and the assignment of the anon. function to that variable.
+These do not hoist to the top.
+Declaring a function expression with `let` (or `var`) will mean that the variable itself is hoisted, but the function is not initialised, you will get `undefined`.

+Additionally, declaring a function expression with `const` will remove the danger of accidentally redeclaring that name.